nova-framework/docs/basics/routing.md

 The index methods will respond to the root URI handled by the Controller, which, in this case, is users.

 If your controller action contains multiple words, you may access the action using hyphen - syntax in the URI.
-For example, the following controller action on our **App\Controllers\Users** would respond to the users/admin-profile URI:
+For example, the following controller method in **App\Controllers\Users** would respond to the users/admin-profile URI:

 ```php
 public function getAdminProfile()